Your Care Instructions

 What are the main screening tests for colon cancer?

 - Stool tests.
-These include the fecal immunochemical test (FIT) and the fecal occult blood test (FOBT).
+These include the fecal occult blood test (FOBT), the fecal immunochemical test (FIT), and the combined fecal immunochemical test and stool DNA test (FIT-DNA).
 These tests check stool samples for signs of cancer.
 If your test is positive, you will need to have a colonoscopy.

 - Sigmoidoscopy.
 This test lets your doctor look at the lining of your rectum and the lowest part of your colon.
 Your doctor uses a lighted tube called a sigmoidoscope.
 This test can't find cancers or polyps in the upper part of your colon.
 In some cases, polyps that are found can be removed.
 But if your doctor finds polyps, you will need to have a colonoscopy to check the upper part of your colon.